Crypto Travel Rule Compliance: FATF Recommendation 16 for VASPs (2026)

 - Identify every VASP-to-VASP leg and the jurisdictions on both sides.

-- Apply each jurisdiction's threshold — never assume the FATF USD/EUR 1,000 universally (EU = zero).
+- Apply each jurisdiction's threshold; never assume the FATF USD/EUR 1,000 universally (the EU is zero).

-- Design for the sunrise issue — counterpart readiness is not uniform.
+- Design for the sunrise issue, since counterpart readiness is not uniform.

-- Treat self-hosted-wallet transfers as a counsel question — no universal rule.
+- Treat self-hosted-wallet transfers as a counsel question, with no universal rule.

-- Apply each relevant jurisdiction's rules for a cross-border VASP — no single global assumption.
+- Apply each relevant jurisdiction's rules for a cross-border VASP, not a single global assumption.

-- Confirm current rules per jurisdiction with compliance counsel — evolving; not legal/compliance advice.
+- Confirm current rules per jurisdiction with compliance counsel.
+This is evolving and not legal or compliance advice.

-Wag3s is not a Travel Rule or screening provider.
-Wag3s HR and the finance OS keep the auditable financial record around transfers and counterparties, so the data feeding a VASP's Travel Rule and AML/KYC process is reconciled and evidenced — while the obligation itself stays with the VASP and compliance counsel under the applicable jurisdictions.
-See the HR product page.
+Wag3s is not a Travel Rule or screening provider, and it does not perform the originator/beneficiary data exchange.
+What Wag3s HR and the wider finance OS do is keep the auditable financial record around transfers and counterparties, so the underlying data feeding a VASP's Travel Rule and AML/KYC workflow is reconciled and evidenced.
+The Travel Rule obligation itself stays with the VASP and its compliance counsel under the applicable jurisdictions; Wag3s supports that work rather than discharging it.

 Further reading